alok6635/learning-kit/js/JSA.md

 --------------

 **#JSA6: var & let & const**
-   * scoping behavior
+   * scoping behavior-
-        * var is global & function scope.but it does not have block scope.
+        * var is global & function scope and it does not have block scope.
         * let & const is global & block scope and.It does not have function scope.
+   * re-declare-
+        * var can be re-declared in the same scope. let & const can't re-declared in the same scope.
+   * re-assignment-
+       * var & let can be updated in the same scope but const can't be updated.
    * hoisting
         * all of them are hoisted but let & const have TDZ.
-   * re-declaration
-        * var can be re-declared in the same scope. let & const can't re-declared in the same scope.
-   * re-assignment
-       * var & let can be updated in the same scope but const can't be updated.

 https://github.com/alok6635/learning-kit/blob/main/js/demo/var_let_const.md